 4. There is a valve leak or water build-up on your property

 Ants are omnipresent—they are literally everywhere.
 Your home can easily be infested by ants if there are hives nearby.
-Your garden, rotten wood and even cracked driveways are a perfect spot for those insects to call home.
-Ants get in your house through cracks between the walls, basement or the air between wall panels (if you live in a panelled house).
+Your garden, rotten wood, and even cracked driveways are a perfect spot for those insects to call home.
+Ants get in your house through cracks between the walls, basement, or the air between wall panels (if you live in a paneled house).

 Detecting Ants in the House